protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs/index.md

 ## UnixFS

 [UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs) is a data format for creating directory & file hierarchies and Merkle DAGs.
 UnixFS does this by adding an encoding layer _above_ the DAG-PB codec that takes the file metadata, such as timestamps, permissions, and labels for types of data (mime types), and converts it into bytes that make it easier to transfer data to other files, databases, or memory storage.
-After the byte data is sent over the wire, a UnixFS block may incur a double Protobuf decode to retrieve complete information about the filesystem.
+This means that a single block may be encoded twice into Protobuf format and therefore decoded twice to retrieve complete information about the filesystem.

 ![Unixfs_addon](unixfs_addon.png)